rodmonic/DragonWoodAI/README.md

 >*Play cards to earn dice, which you will roll to defeat a fierce array of creatures, or capture magical items that may help you along the way.
 Whoever earns the most victory points wins.*

-The players play Adventurer cards from their hand of up to 9 to capture one of 5 Dragonwood cards.
+The players play Adventurer cards from their hand of up to 9 to capture one of 5 available Dragonwood cards.
 The adventurer cards are numbered 1-12 and are of 5 different colours.
 A player can make the following 4 decisions:

 - Strike - attack with cards that are in order regardless of colour.
 - Stomp - attack with cards that are all the same number.